filswan/fs3/README.md

 * Backup the whole volume with customized schedulers(daily/weekly) using offline deals.
 * Send volume backup task to the assigned storage provider automatically using Autobid module.
 * Rebuild the volume content by retrieving previous volume backup content specified by users.
-* Save all the deal information into PostgreSQL database.
+* Save all the deals information into PostgreSQL database.
 * List all the deals history and status.

 ## Install Prerequisite Dependencies